-In Star Wars: The Old Republic, companions' roles in combat don't always mesh with their capabilities in the story.
-This is particularly notable with the healing companions, only three of which have medical training (The rest are slicers, archaeologists, or the like).
+Companions' roles in combat don't always mesh with their capabilities in the story.
+This is particularly notable with the healing companions, only three of which have medical training (the rest are slicers, archaeologists, or the like).
 Melee-based companions for non-force users also suffer from this; Torian Cadera is a sniper when you first meet him, while Tanno Vik is actually a demolitions specialist.
 The trooper's ranged damage companion also deserves mention; while Jorgan is a former member of the Deadeyes, when he joins he uses...
 An assault cannon.

 Star Trek Online: The Engineer class's "Orbital Strike" power suffers rather noticeably from this, considering that it even works deep underground and aboard space stations without blasting holes in the ceiling.